Infisical/infisical-node/README.md

 ## Configuration

-Import the SDK and create a client instance with your Infisical token.
+Import the SDK and create a client instance with your [Infisical Token](https://infisical.com/docs/getting-started/dashboard/token).

 ```js
 const InfisicalClient = require("infisical-node");